porn-records/Porn-Records/.gitlab/issue_templates/Snuff Contents.md

-I believe this domain is an ~snuff domain --> that have to be blocked as..
+I believe this domain is an NSFW Snuff domain --> that have to be blocked as..

 - [X] Wildcard
 - [ ] Single domain blocking